smizell/halpert.jquery/README.md

 # Halpert jQuery

-This is a port of the Halpert library to be used in the browser with jQuery.
+This is a port of the [halpert library](https://github.com/smizell/halpert) to be used in the browser with jQuery.

 ## Usage